K-rono/helmet-detector-prototype/README.md

 python -c "import torch, tensorflow, streamlit, ultralytics; print('All dependencies installed successfully!')"
 ```

-**Note**: The deployment version excludes OpenCV to avoid `libGL.so.1` errors on cloud platforms.
-The application works perfectly without OpenCV as it uses PIL for visualization.
+**Note**: The deployment version excludes OpenCV and ultralytics to avoid `libGL.so.1` errors on cloud platforms.
+This means YOLO and Hybrid detectors are not available in deployment mode, but RCNN, SSD, and DETR detectors work perfectly.

 ### Step 3: Verify GPU Support (Optional)
 ```bash